adon-cloudcannon/landing-page-test/src/collections/case-studies/the-new-dynamic.md

 Their existing site can then stay live until they're completely happy with their new content.
 At this point they'd be able to simply publish all their new changes from their private staging site to their public production site at the precise time they wish to release their new reports — all without involving a developer.

-{% bookshop "markdown/quote" quote:"Our users are able to make all of their changes and see them happening on the preview that is shown by CloudCannon, without actually publishing all their changes.
+> Our users are able to make all of their changes and see them happening on the preview that is shown by CloudCannon, without actually publishing all their changes.
 So this allows them to do a batch of changes without having any impact until they hit that publish button.
-It's a very simple way to do it, but it's better for editors." %}
+It's a very simple way to do it, but it's better for editors.

 ### Better editing, happy clients